Large Scale Open-Set Deep Logo Detection: Deep Metric Learning

 \textbf{SDML Setting.} We grouped the existing DML methods based on their base CNNs and embedding size and used the same settings for a fair comparison.
 We use ImageNet pre-trained base CNNs.
-We first fine tuned the embedding layer for $10$ epochs with a learning rate of $10^{-5}$, and then fine tuned the whole network for a maximum of 100 epochs, with an initial learning rate of $10^{-4}$, halved four times at every 10 epochs.
+We first fine tuned the embedding layer for $15$ epochs with a learning rate of $10^{-4}$, and then fine tuned the whole network for a maximum of 30 epochs, with an initial learning rate of $10^{-4}$, halved when validation accuracy stopped improving.
 We used Adam optimizer; $\alpha=3.0$ and $m=0.3$ in the loss functions.
-Following common practice, we evaluated at every 5 epochs and reported the best accuracy (there is no validation set in any of the four DML datasets), which we observed to be repeatable over multiple runs.
+With the Adam optimizer, initial learning rate in the order of $10^{-4}$ works well across different CNNs and datasets.
+Following common practice, we evaluated at every epoch and reported the best accuracy (there is no validation set in any of the four standard DML datasets), which we observed to be repeatable over multiple runs.

 We used the balanced random sampling with hard negative mining (BHNM) as described above with $N=60$.
 We padded the input images with zeros to square size and used random horizontal flip and random resized crop with scale in [0.8, 1.0], aspect ratio in [0.9, 1.1] as data augmentation.
-At test time, we padded to square size with zeros, resized to $230 \times 230$ and center cropped.
+At test time, we padded to square size with zeros and resized to $224 \times 224$.

-\textbf{Comparison.} Table~\ref{table:cub_crop} compares our SDML with the state-of-the-art DML methods reviewed above, using the commonly used Recall@K performance measure (percentage of queries with at least one relevant result in top K).
+\textbf{Comparison.} Table~\ref{table:sdml_sop} compares our SDML with the state-of-the-art DML methods reviewed above, using the commonly used Recall@K performance measure (percentage of queries with at least one relevant result in top K).
 The results are grouped and sorted by base CNN and embedding size.

-With GoogleNet and embedding size $512$, the baseline binomial deviance loss as presented in~\cite{bier-pami18} reported $58.9$ R@1, and earlier best was $70.6$ R@1 by ABE~\cite{abe2018}.
-Our SDML achieved $78.6$ with binomial deviance loss and $77.3$ with triplet loss.
-This is $+19.7$ higher than the original binomial deviance baseline, and $+8.0$ higher than the earlier state-of-the-art, ABE.
-BinDev and triplet loss achieved similar R@1, but bindev achieved a better mAP.

-With ResNet50 and embedding size 128, earlier best was $67.6$ R@1 by CGD~\cite{cgd19}; our SDML achieved $81.7$ with binomial deviance loss (triplet loss is similar), $+14.1$ higher.
-This is even higher than that of BFE and CGD with $1536$ embedding size.
-Our best R@1 is $84.5$ with a DenseNet169 having an additional fully connected layer of size $512$, using binomial deviance loss.
-Overall, our SDML outperforms the state-of-the-art ensemble and attention models by a large margin using simple CNN models.